International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

 Build an image with the following command.
 Feel free to replace "daps" with another name.
 > docker build . -t daps

-Build the container with the image create.
+Build the container with the image created.
 > docker run -d –name=omejdn -p 4567:4567 -v $PWD/config:/opt/config -v $PWD/keys:/opt/keys daps

 Ensure the DAPS server is running by going to: http://localhost:4567